leoyyang/academic_website/content/home/about.md

 # Biography

 Leo Yang is a Ph.D. student in Political Science at University of California, San Diego(UCSD).
 He was trained as an economist in two different graduate programs (major in Finance and Social Science).
-His research interests include the social computation, the political economy, and the development economics.
+His research interests include the computational social science, the political economy, and the development economics.
 He is a research fellow of the Institute for Internet Law, Peking University, and the *Comparative Studies*.